junk3/lainzine/README.md

 # lainzine
-we're actually using darkengine's server for developing (don't tell the lamers)
+we're actually using darkengine's server for development (don't tell the lamers)